 - silicone spatula

-Muffins will stay fresh in an airtight container in the fridge for up to 4 days, or in the freezer for up to 2 months.
+These orange cranberry muffins will stay fresh in an airtight container in the fridge for up to 4 days, or in the freezer for up to 2 months.

 🎉 Top tip